sandialabs/SpecUtils/bindings/node/README.md

 ninja -C build_dir

-# Then to actually run things
-npm start

-# To create a packaged version of InterSpec, you
-# need to install electron-packager
-npm install electron-packager

 # And also copy all the InterSpec resources to the
 # 'app' sub-directory of your build dir
 cmake-js build --out=build_dir --target install